HaitaoMao/HaitaoMao.github.io/_posts/2022-02-18-A review on deeper GNN.md

 - A data augmenter: similar with dropout
 - A mesage reducer: reduce some neighborhoods
   - slow down the convergence speed, the relaxed $\epsilon$-smooth will only increase.
-  - Smaller gap bhetween the origin feature and the convergence subspace
+  - Smaller gap between the origin feature and the convergence subspace

 Dropedge is two-step as: